retext-project/retext/configuration.md

-`tabBarAutoHide`               | boolean   | whether to hide the tabs bar when only one tab is open (default: false) `tabInsertsSpaces`             | boolean   | whether Tab key should insert spaces instead of tabs (default: true) `tabWidth`                     | integer   | the width of tab character (default: 4) `titleBarFullPath`             | boolean   | whether the full file's path is shown in window's title bar (default:false) `uiLanguage`                   | string    | short name of locale to use for interface (examples: `en_US, `ru, `pt_BR`) `useFakeVim`                   | boolean   | whether to use the FakeVim editor, if available (default: false) `useWebEngine`                 | boolean   | whether to use the WebEngine (Chromium) as HTML previewer (default: false) `useWebKit`                    | boolean   | whether to use the WebKit instead of QTextEdit as HTML previewer (default: false)
+`tabBarAutoHide`               | boolean   | whether to hide the tabs bar when only one tab is open (default: false) `tabInsertsSpaces`             | boolean   | whether Tab key should insert spaces instead of tabs (default: true) `tabWidth`                     | integer   | the width of tab character (default: 4) `uiLanguage`                   | string    | short name of locale to use for interface (examples: `en_US, `ru, `pt_BR`) `useFakeVim`                   | boolean   | whether to use the FakeVim editor, if available (default: false) `useWebEngine`                 | boolean   | whether to use the WebEngine (Chromium) as HTML previewer (default: false) `useWebKit`                    | boolean   | whether to use the WebKit instead of QTextEdit as HTML previewer (default: false)
+`windowTitleFullPath`          | boolean   | whether the window title should show the full path of file (default: false)

 If the type is 'file path', then the value should be an absolute path to a file.